OctopusDeploy/OctoProduct/chapter1.md

 You will be presented with a screen showing the release version, and the versions of any packages referenced by the deployment process.

-In this example, our deployment process referenced the postgres Docker image from the Docker Hub feed.
+In this example, our deployment process referenced the `postgres` Docker image from the Docker Hub feed.
 By default the latest package version is selected.
 The postgres image has a tag of `latest`, which is considered to be the latest version:

 ![](create-release.png "width=500")

+*The release creation screen.*

 :::hint
 **Concept link: Docker image tags and package versions**